This article is a mirror article of machine translation, please click here to jump to the original article.

 1.5.3 Object Modeling Techniques (OMT) 19

-1.6 Strategies Adopted for the Shift to OOP 19
+1.6 Strategies for the transition to OOP 19

 1.7 Summary 21